lzwjava/blog-source/resume.md

 ### Beijing Square Root Inc, Founder & Full Stack Engineer, 2016.07 - 2019.12

 * Beijing Square Root Inc. ran two businesses in 3.5 years.
 From July 2016 to September 2017, it rolled out and operated Fun Live, a knowledge live broadcast platform.
 From January 2018 to December 2019, it transformed into a software consulting business.
 * With Fun Live, users can participate in various knowledge lectures such as programming or design here.
-Users can pay some fees to attend or give reward money to the lecturer.
+Users can pay some fees to attend the live or reward the lecturer.
 The lecturer uses the OBS tool to push live stream to the server.
-Users can see the playback later.
-It integrates seamlessly with the WeChat platform like the notifications.
-It gained around 30000 users and millions of page views.
+Users can participate the lecture in real time or see the playback later.
+It integrates seamlessly with the WeChat platform like the notifications functionality.
+By hosting around 80 lectures, it gained around 30000 users and millions of page views.
 I was responsible for most software development and marketing.
 * During the software consulting business period, we did 50 small software projects for customers, including websites, games, and apps.
 The revenue was around 3 million RMB and the profit was around 700 thousand RMB.
 I was responsible for project negotiation, team management, and some software development.
 * We leveraged cloud technologies and modern frameworks like PHP, Java, Python, Spring, Vue, HTML, Laravel, MySQL, Redis, WebSocket, Alibaba Cloud, Spring Boot, MiniProgram, WeChat SDK, and DevOps tools, etc.

 ### LeanCloud, Software Engineer, 2014.07 - 2015.11